 The ideal author for this publishing method would have confidence in their book, want to have a say in the process while remaining open to expert input, and would be aiming to take their book as far as possible to become a bestseller.
 They would be willing and able to invest in themselves, knowing that higher sales and full control over earnings will pay off in the long-run.

 The advent of digital self-publishing has put more control in the hands of authors, undermining the power that a handful of large companies had wielded for decades.
-That’s a good thing, and it’s already opened up the publishing world to new content.
-But at the same time, it’s opened the floodgates for not just mediocre writing, but also great writing that hasn’t been given the attention it deserves.
+That’s a good thing, and it’s already opened up the publishing world to new content; but at the same time, it’s opened the floodgates not only for mediocre writing, but also for great writing that hasn’t been given the attention it deserves.
 Given that they can publish their books either way, it’s up to authors to invest in their work.
 Finding the right book publishing company is about striking a balance between these extremes.